robhaber/Toon-talker/README.md

 # Toon Talker

-The preferred way to run the code is in the Colab notebook provided on the website.
+The preferred way to run the code is in the Colab notebook provided on the [project website](http://www.andrew.cmu.edu/course/16-726/projects/cliveg/project/)

 If you choose to run it locally, you will need a GPU, and the following: